-Neither Softporn Adventure or the Leisure Suit Larry games aged very well.
-They were huge sellers of their time, but both games are easily labeled sexist and chauvinistic among other things.
-One of the biggest holes in both games is the missing female point of view.
+Neither Softporn Adventure nor the Leisure Suit Larry games aged very well.
+They were huge sellers of their time, but today, both games are easily labeled sexist and chauvinistic among other things.
+One of the biggest issues in both games is the missing female point of view.
 Being able to play the game as either a male or a female would have widened the game’s appeal.
 Even the ability to pay the hooker, or at least giving her a name would have probably helped a lot.

 While Sierra Entertainment did publish several “adult” games marketed towards men, their product catalog was diverse and very inclusive of women and children.
 In fact, Roberta Williams, one of the women in the photo shoot for Softporn Adventure, is one of the first female game designers in history and invented the graphic adventure game genre.

 There’s no doubt that Softporn Adventure has a strange and colorful part in the history of video games.
 Have you ever played the Softporn Adventure game before?
 What about Leisure Suit Larry?
 Please tell us about it in the comments.